Govind-techie/LeetCode/README.md

   The solution uses a hash map to store the cumulative sum frequencies while iterating through the array.
   For each element, it checks if (current sum - k) exists in the map, which indicates a subarray summing to k ends at the current index.
   This approach achieves **O(n) time complexity** and **O(n) space complexity**.*

+- **Problem 974: Subarray Sums Divisible by K**
+  *Given an integer array and an integer k, return the number of non-empty subarrays whose sum is divisible by k.
+  The solution uses a hash map to track the frequency of prefix sum remainders modulo k while iterating through the array.
+  For each prefix sum, it checks how many times the same remainder has occurred before, which indicates a subarray sum divisible by k.
+  Handles negative numbers by normalizing the modulo result.
+  Time complexity is **O(n)** and space complexity is **O(n)**.*

 ---